 - An authority as defined in 75-6-304, MCA.

 For more information related to who can apply for a TSEP planning grant, please visit the TSEP Application Guidelines.
-Should you have any questions regarding the application process or guidelines, please contact Planning Bureau Staff at 406-841-2770 or email TSEP.
+Should you have any questions regarding the application process or guidelines, please contact Community Planning Program staff at (406) 841-2770 or email DOCCDD@MT.GOV.